0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 function swap(uint amount0Out, uint amount1Out, address to, bytes calldata data) external lock {
     // ... existing swap logic ...

-    if (block.number > sequencingRuleInfo.blockNumber) {
-        // We have a new block, so we must reset the sequencing rule info.
-        // This includes the initial token reserves used in the GSR. sequencingRuleInfo.blockNumber = block.number;
-        sequencingRuleInfo.reserve0Start = _reserve0;
-        sequencingRuleInfo.emptyBuysOrSells = false;
+    SequencingRuleInfo storage sequencingRuleInfo = blockSequencingRuleInfo[block.number];

+    // compute the current price with 1e6 decimals (1e18 can easily overflow) uint112 price = (_reserve1 * 1e6) / _reserve0;

+    // check if the sequencing rule info has been initialized for this block if (sequencingRuleInfo.priceStart == 0) {
+        // if not, initialize it with the current price as the start price sequencingRuleInfo.priceStart = price;
     } else {
         // Determine if this is a buy or sell swap SwapType swapType = amount0Out > 0 ?
-SwapType.BUY : SwapType.SELL;
+SwapType.SELL : SwapType.BUY;

         if (sequencingRuleInfo.emptyBuysOrSells) {
             // We've entered the "tail" of the ordering (Definition 5.2).